Taiwan, China solar producers no threat to U.S., commission hears

 Several U.S. solar firms told the ITC, which must rule on whether the imports hurt local producers, that they relied on imported cells because U.S.-made alternatives did not meet the right specifications.

-Austin Chiu, general counsel for Taiwan’s Neo Solar Power (3576.TW), also representing the Taiwan Photovoltaic Industry Association, said Taiwanese cells helped U.S. module assemblers.
+Austin Chiu, general counsel for Taiwan’s Neo Solar Power , also representing the Taiwan Photovoltaic Industry Association, said Taiwanese cells helped U.S. module assemblers.

 “They must rely on Taiwan cells because they cannot get the cells they need from SolarWorld or Suniva,” Chiu said, referring to the U.S. cell producers.